APPRENTICE GUIDE

 A fixed total per standard

 Each standard carries its own fixed off-the-job total (DfE Annex C).
-For the Installation & Maintenance Electrician standard (ST0152) that total is 1,066 hours across the apprenticeship.
+For Installation & Maintenance Electrician (ST0152) that total is 1,066 hours across the apprenticeship.
 It is a target to complete, not a weekly quota.

 A few details matter under the current rules.
 The practical training period must run for a minimum of eight months, and there is an absolute floor of 187 hours below which off-the-job training can never be evidenced for any standard.
-Standards that started during August to December 2025 used lower transitional figures; from 1 January 2026 the full Annex C total is mandatory for new starts.
-Because the total is fixed, apprentices can front-load their hours — once the full total is banked, the provider may stop recording further off-the-job time while the apprenticeship continues to gateway and the End Point Assessment.
+Standards that started between August and December 2025 used lower transitional figures; from 1 January 2026 the full Annex C total is mandatory for new starts.

 03 · Apprentice Guide